tensorflow/docs/site/en/guide/create_op.md

 * For a reference to a tensor: `Ref(<type>)`, where `<type>` is one of the previous types.

-Any attr used in the type of an input will be inferred.
+Any attr used in the type of input will be inferred.
 By convention those inferred attrs use capital names (like `T` or `N`).
 Otherwise inputs, outputs, and attrs have names like function parameters (e.g. `num_outputs`).
 For more details, see the [earlier section on naming](#naming).